 As one of the events marking the bicentenary of Emily Brontë’s birth, Kate Bush, a longtime fan whose single, ‘Wuthering Heights’, was a hit in 1978, has written a short tribute to the author.
-It will be engraved on a stone to be positioned on the moors between Thornton, the sisters’ birthplace, and Haworth.
+It has been engraved on a stone positioned on the moors between Thornton, the sisters’ birthplace, and Haworth.
 ‘Emily only wrote the one novel,’ Bush writes.
 ‘An extraordinary work of art that has truly left its mark.’

 It certainly has left its mark, indelibly, but ‘only the one novel’?
 That’s far less certain.
 However unlikely it may seem, however vanishingly tiny the chance, I live in hope that one day a second or part thereof could well be found.

 ‘There is always a small possibility,’ concurs O’Callaghan.
 ‘We know that after Charlotte’s death in 1855, things were sold off and moved from the house.
 Who knows?
 It’s lovely to think that somewhere – maybe even undiscovered at the Parsonage – there might be a manuscript that somebody will find one day.’